Agricultural unions write to PM Modi and demand resumption of dialogue | Latest India News | ExBulletin

 So far, 11 rounds of talks between 40 farm leaders and the government have failed to resolve the crisis.
 The government and farmers called off the round of talks on January 22, citing no progress.
 The unions rejected the government’s offer to freeze the laws for 18 months.

-Narendra Modi government in September last year passed the Agricultural Trade and Trade (Promotion and Facilitation) Law of 2020, Farmers’ Agreement (Empowerment and Protection) on Price Assurance , Agricultural Services Law, 2020 and Essential Commodities (Amendment) Law 2020.
+In September last year, the Modi government passed the Agricultural Trade and Trade (Promotion and Facilitation) Act of 2020, the Agreement on Farmers’ Price Insurance (Empowerment and Protection), the Agricultural Services Act 2020 and the Essential Products Act (Amendment).
+2020.

 The government said the laws would boost investment and give farmers the freedom to sell their produce directly to big buyers in a sector that accounts for nearly 15% of India’s $ 2.9 trillion economy and employs half of its workforce.